Welcome to Cannie Wind Farm

 Acknowledgement of Country

 In planning for Australia's clean energy future, RES acknowledges its rich history.
-We pay our respects to the Wamba Wamba, Barapa Barapa and Wiran Nations as the Traditional Custodians of the Country on which the Cannie Wind Farm is proposed.
+We pay our respects to the Wamba Wemba, Barapa Barapa and Wiran Nations as the Traditional Custodians of the Country on which the Cannie Wind Farm is proposed.
 We recognise their ongoing connection to land and waterways, and pay our respects to their Elders past, present and emerging.

 About RES